Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 This article was originally published on Dec.
 31, 2018, and was updated on Dec.
 13, 2019.

 As an entrepreneur, you always have a lot to do, and little time in which to do it.
-However, the beginning of the year provides you with a unique opportunity to stop, breathe and evaluate.
-And the smartest small- to medium-sized business owners always take advantage of it.
+But the beginning of the year offers you a unique opportunity to stop, breathe and evaluate.
+Take advantage of this time to reflect and refocus your efforts.

-Before your charge on ahead into the new year doing business as usual, check off these four very manageable but equally essential tasks:
+Before you charge ahead into the new year doing business as usual, check off these eight essential but manageable tasks.

 The idea of setting goals might seem trite — of course, you want to accomplish big things.
 But if you’re not the kind of entrepreneur who really puts the things you want to achieve down in writing, make this the year you’ll do it.